pdhoward/server/README.md

 ## Test Server

-A backend database server used strictly for prototyping data models, methods and server fucntion
+A backend database server used strictly for prototyping data models, methods and server function

 Rather than in-memory db management, mongodb is used (key configurations set through config folder)